138138138/multi-screen-viewer/README.md

 # Multi-Screen Viewer
-Play 2 images to 2 different screen at the same time
+Play 2 images to 2 different screen at the same time.

 # Introduction